 Planning a wedding is hard.
 Seriously, have you seen how long the to-do list is?
 And those are just tasks to check off.
 Add in the emotions, personal interactions, and potentially difficult situations you’ll encounter along the way, and having a guide to help you through it is downright necessary.
-That’s where our experts come in.
+That’s where we come in.
 We’ve rounded up 10 all-too-common wedding etiquette mistakes that you might not even know you’re making, as well as how to avoid them.
-So don’t do anything before you’ve read through this list!
-(And share it with your engaged friends, too—they’ll thank you!)
+So, don’t do anything before you’ve read through this list (And share it with your engaged friends, too—they’ll thank you).

 Don’t post a #RingSelfie before you call Grandma

 It might be hard to keep the good news to yourself, but remember to share it directly with your family and closest friends before you update your status on social media.
 Tell your parents first (in person if you can), then your siblings and grandparents.
 From there, you’ll probably want to call your BFFs to share in the good news—on FaceTime so you can flaunt your bling, of course.
 Once your VIPs are in the know, you’re free to post, snap, tweet, and share as you see fit.
 Though you might want to put your phone on silent once all the good wishes start rolling in.
 A day or two later, remember to follow up with a post thanking everyone who has sent love your way.